Jkelly97/what-would-jesus-do/docs/index.md

 ## Functionality

 * There will be a drop down search menu with top searches along with a "favorites" / search history.
-* This drop down menu will also take give data to the cloud and ranking top searches to give suugestions to other users.
+* This drop down menu will also take give data to the cloud and ranking top searches to give suggestions to other users.
 * This app will compile and feature common and most popular searches to other users.
 * They will be able to save their favorite passages to make reading them a sinch.
 * Add notifications for a daily bible verse or reminding users to read a passage each day.
-* Add a fucntion to search for near by churches to attend.
+* Add a function to search for nearby churches to attend.

 ## Persistent data